6 When Parallelism Pays

 The answer often comes from the previous chapters:

-1. Memory hierarchy (Chapter 1): If your algorithm is memory-bound, more parallelism won’t help after you saturate bandwidth
+1. Memory hierarchy (from Memory Hierarchy): If your algorithm is memory-bound, more parallelism won’t help after you saturate bandwidth

-2. Arithmetic intensity (Chapter 2): High intensity → parallelism helps.
+2. Arithmetic intensity (from Bandwidth): High intensity → parallelism helps.
 Low intensity → fix the algorithm first

 The Decision Tree: